Should backpackers be wary of ramen noodles?

 Saturated Fat

-This is a controversial topic when it comes to instant ramen noodles.
+This is a controversial topic regarding instant ramen noodles.
 Research has determined that saturated fat intake increases the risk of elevated lipid profiles.
 Elevated cholesterol can then increase the risk of cardiovascular disease.

-Palm oil, a saturated fat, is the primary source of fat used to flash fry the noodles, extending their shelf life.
-Palm oil, however, does not behave like a typical saturated fat because it comprises 50% unsaturated fats, healthy fats.
-Therefore, researchers have had difficulty determining if palm oil puts consumers at risk of increased cardiovascular disease.
+Palm oil, a saturated fat, is the primary fat used to flash-fry the noodles, extending their shelf life.
+Palm oil, however, does not behave like a typical saturated fat because it contains 50% unsaturated fats, which are considered healthy.
+Therefore, researchers have had difficulty determining whether palm oil puts consumers at increased risk of cardiovascular disease.

 One research study in Korea determined that women who consume more than 2 servings of instant ramen noodles daily are at increased risk of heart disease.